 There are two major views of culture shock.
 Dr. Kalervo Oberg, one of the first writers on culture shock as a phenomenon, has described it in a medical sense as a "disease."
 A common symptom of the disease is loss of control.
 This may occur a few months after arrival.
 It is reflected in situations where you may feel Americans are "trying to make life difficult for you."
 Control is regained when you begin to feel such situations are really humorous events during your stay.
 In contrast Peter Adler describes culture shock as a normal part of the growth experience, rather than a disease.
 Those who more easily overcome culture shock have a few key characteristics.
 Studies have shown that people with a low ethnocentrism, a tolerance of ambiguity, a positive self-concept, an ability to have empathy, a tendency toward task-orientation (but not excessively so), and an openness to learning from the host culture can overcome culture shock more easily.
 Culture shock is tied closely to personal values.
 The more personal values are threatened the higher the intensity of the culture shock.

 During your stay at Buffalo State you will meet and work with Americans from all parts of the United States with various backgrounds and interests.
 You will begin to be more sensitive to the notion that Americans are people who have many similarities and are different in many ways.
-At the same time you may find that some Americans are not sensitive to the similarities and differences of peoples from your country.
 Since culture shock often is manifested in interpersonal communication, another way of understanding it is to understand the barriers to communication that you may encounter.
-The barriers are identified and described in the following.
+The barriers are identified and described in the following:

 In any encounter between two people who have just been introduced, or who know very little of each other, it is normal to have some anxiety.
 Some people have the capacity to deal with this anxiety faster than others.
 Americans tend to cope with this anxiety by looking for similarities or common experiences in first encounters.